Get Rid Of Carpenter Ants

-A large black carpenter ant went crawling up the side of my house yesterday as my son and I played in the backyard.
+A large black carpenter ant went crawling up the side of my house yesterday as my son, and I played in the backyard.
 How, I wonder, did this ant survive the pest control treatments I performed around my home earlier in the month?
 As I started to look around more closely, I noticed there were others close behind.
-I work for a pest control company and yet, I might have a carpenter ant infestation in house.
+I work for a pest control company, and yet, I might have a carpenter ant infestation in the house.

-I have seen enough carpenter ant damage to know that it should not be taken lightly.
-Almost without exception, people who have had major carpenter ant damage had been seeing the ants occasionally, but thought nothing of it.
-Typically a few ants would show up here or there, but nothing that signified a huge infestation, but that is the problem.
+I have seen enough carpenter ant damage to know that I should not take this lightly.
+Almost without exception, people who have had severe carpenter ant damage had been seeing the ants occasionally but thought nothing of it.
+Typically a few ants would show up here or there, but nothing that signified a massive infestation, but that is the problem.
 Carpenter ants are good at going unnoticed, so you have to pay attention.
 Here are some signs that your home might be in trouble:

 #1- Ants are never alone

-If you see one ant crawling around, there are plenty more where that came from.
+If you see one ant crawling around, there are plenty more hiding.
 Ants are social insects and live in large colonies.
 If you want to get an idea of where the nest might be, follow the ant.
 If it slips underneath your siding or goes into your eaves, this could signify a problem.
 Carpenter ants are often found in the roof sheathing or in wall voids where you cannot see them.
-They will do their destructive work (chewing through wood to create galleries for eggs) without you ever even knowing about it.
+They will do their destructive work (chewing through the wood to create galleries for eggs) without you ever even knowing about it.

 #2- Ants inside of the home

-There is really no reason why a carpenter ant would come into your home.
-They eat other bugs and parts of plants, so they really have no reason for being inside unless they are just lost.
-If you do see them inside, it is likely that they have a nest inside your home somewhere.
+There is no reason why a carpenter ant would come into your home.
+They eat other bugs and parts of plants, so they have no reason for being inside unless they are just lost.
+If you do see them inside, they likely have a nest inside your home somewhere.